Jackson Water Quality at a Glance

 Understand Your Bill

-Familiarize yourself with JXN Water’s new rate structure implemented in 2024.
-Eligible SNAP recipients may qualify for discount programs, though enrollment processes are still being finalized through federal court proceedings.
+Familiarize yourself with JXN Water’s rate structure implemented in 2024.
+Eligible SNAP recipients may qualify for discount programs, though enrollment processes are under federal court review.
+The utility faces financial challenges with federal operating funds depleting by April 2025, potentially leading to additional rate increases.

 Frequently Asked Questions